No child should go hungry

 Responding to the Russian Famine in the 1920s

+1921 summer the devastating famine in Russia became the overriding international emergency, and as a result the Save the Children's mission was changed to "an international effort to preserve child life wherever it is menaced by conditions of economic hardship and distress".
 After seven years of revolution, international and civil war, with the loss of twenty-five-million lives and creation of thousands of refugees, Russia had been hit by harvest failure, greatly exacerbated if not directly caused by the new regime's domestic policy.
 Between fifteen and twenty-million people were facing starvation.

 Meanwhile the slowing British economy prompted the press to question donating funds for Russian children at all when there was growing need at home.
 It was clear that for a Russian appeal to be successful in Britain the public once again needed to be persuaded that there was a genuine and desperate case for aid.
 Some papers were sympathetic, but several criticised Save the Children and challenged the accuracy of famine reports.